 Research & Innovation

-• The rapid expansion of ESG policies has not translated into meaningful protections for workers.
-Thus, There is a need for stronger worker-driven approaches that ensure migrant workers are part of the global dialogue on business and human rights where they could engage meaningfully with companies to shape solutions based on their needs, expectations, and perspectives.
+There is a need for stronger worker-driven approaches that ensure migrant workers are part of the global dialogue on business and human rights where they can engage meaningfully with companies to co-create solutions that reflect their needs, expectations, and lived experiences.
+We aim to develop new tools that promote worker voices and stewardship in relation to the ESG movement regionally and globally.

-• Through our research program and meaningful engagement with workers and our regional partners, we generate actionable data and work with The Remedy Project to strengthen worker protections and bridge the gaps in access to effective remedy processes and outcomes.
+• Through our research programme and meaningful engagement with workers and our regional partners, we generate actionable data to highlight patterns of exploitation in global supply chains and work with The Remedy Project to strengthen worker protections and bridge the gaps in access to effective remedy processes and outcomes.